-Available on Windows and Mac, IOS and Android tablets and mobiles MT4 is the most used platform worldwide.
-More brokers offer this platform than any other platform which means a trader can move brokers without needing to familiarise themselves with a new trading platform.
+Available on Windows and Mac, IOS and Android tablets and mobiles, MT4 is the most used platform worldwide.
+More brokers offer this platform than any other platform, which means a trader can move brokers without needing to familiarise themselves with a new trading platform.

 Key Differences between MT4 and MT5 that matter

-Unless you need to be compliant with the USA ‘no hedging’ rule or you wish to trade derivatives other than forex then MT4 we recommend MT4.
-Mt4 is a simpler trading platform to use, provides all the tools you will need for forex trading and allows hedging.
+Unless you need to be compliant with the USA ‘no hedging’ rule or you wish to trade derivatives other than forex, then MT4 we recommend MT4.
+Mt4 is a simpler trading platform to use, provides all the tools you will need for forex trading, and allows hedging.

-Go Markets call their add on ‘MT4 Genesis’ while Pepperstone calls their add on ‘Smart Trader Tools’.
+Go Markets call their add-on ‘MT4 Genesis’ while Pepperstone calls their add-on ‘Smart Trader Tools’.
 Both products are essentially the same.
 Add-on features include a correlation matrix, market manager and sentiment trader.
 Sentiment trader is a popular tool used in social trading that allows you to see trades made by other forex investors.

 Both Go Markets and Pepperstone offer the standard types of risk management tools that all online brokers offer.
-These include stops (i.e. stop loss), limit orders, orders (i.e pending orders), margin calls (i.e. measures to ensure your account balance does not go into negative) however neither broker offer guaranteed risk management.
+These include stops (i.e. stop loss), limit orders, orders (i.e pending orders), margin calls (i.e. measures to ensure your account balance does not go into negative) however neither broker offers guaranteed risk management.
 This means there is no protection for you in the event of slippage or bad trading decisions.

 Instead, both Go Markets and Pepperstone place a focus on technology that allows for fast execution during trading.
 Faster execution helps manage slippage by reducing the lag time to complete order execution.